 In such cases withdraw and do not restart ATT till the rash has subsided completely.
 Once the rash has subsided, the offending drug has to be first identified.

-If thaicetazone was used, it should not be used again.
+If thiacetazone was used, it should not be used again.
 Other drugs should be reintroduced one by one first in small doses.

-If the initial skin reaction was severe, start with approximately 1/10th of the dose shown for the first day.
-If no reaction occurs to this dose, the schedule for the 2nd and 3rd day should remain as shown above.
+If the initial skin reaction was severe, start with approximately 1/10th of the dose given on the first day.
+If no reaction occurs to this dose, the schedule for the 2nd and 3rd day can be given.

 If possible, give two anti-TB drugs which the patient has not had before, while identifying the offending drug.
 This will prevent the emergence of drug resistance during the period in which the patient is being challenged.
 When restarting treatment, always consider it as a start of fresh treatment.